 ASIS is a proposed solution to heterogeneous data integration.
 This solution enables inter-service communication through well-defined service interfaces, message formats and capabilities metadata.
-Data and service integration is done through "capability" federation of these services, which are implemented in Web Services.
+Data and service integration is done through "capability" federation of these services which are implemented in Web Services.
 In ASIS approach, there are two general groups of services.
 These are Application Specific Feature Service (ASFS) and Application Specific Visualization Service (ASVS), and each service is described by corresponding generic metadata descriptions that can be queried through Web Service invocations.
-In addition to allowing service discovery, this approach also enables at least three important qualities of services.
-First, services of the same type that provide a subset of the request can be combined into a "super-service" that spans the query space and has the aggregate functionality of its member services.
+Going beyond the enablement of service discovery, this approach enables at least three important things.
+First, services of the same type that provide a subset of the request can be combined into a "superservice" that spans the query space and has the aggregate functionality of its member services.
 Second, the capability metadata can be used to determine how to combine services into filter chains with interconnected input-output ports.
-Third (and building on the previous two), capabilities of super-services can be broken into smaller, self-contained capabilities that can be associated with specific services.
+Third (and building on the previous two), capabilities of "super-services" can be broken into smaller, self-contained capabilities that can be associated with specific services.
 This enables performance gains through load-balancing.

-ASIS must consist of filter-like Web Services components (ASFS and ASVS) having common interfaces and communicating with each other through a capability metadata exchange interface.
+ASIS consists of filter-like Web Services components (ASFS and ASVS) having common interfaces and communicating with each other through capability exchange interface.
 Being a Web Service enables filter services to publish their interfaces, locate each other and chain together easily.
 Filters have inter-service capabilities and are chainable.
-If the filter is capable of communicating and obtaining data from other filters, and updates (or aggregates) its capability metadata with these data (after capability files exchange), then it can claim that it serves these data.
-Filter Services are information/data services that enable distributed data/information access, querying and transformation through their predictable input/output interfaces defined by capability document.
+If the filter is capable of communicating and obtaining data from other filters, and updates (or aggregates) its capability metadata with these data (after capability files exchange), then it can claim that it serves those data.
+Filter Services are information/data services that enable distributed data /information access, querying and transformation through their predictable input/output interfaces defined by capability document.
 Filter located in the same community network can update their capability metadata dynamically through "getCapabilities" service interface of the filters.
 Dynamically updating capabilities of filters enable removal of obsolete data or down filters.

-Abstract Components and Matching to Sample Science Domains
+Abstract Components and matching to sample science domains

--Chemistry and Astronomy
+- Chemistry and Astronomy

-In ASIS, there are two groups of filter services, ASVS and ASFS, which correspond to the OGC's WFS and WMS, respectively.
-Since they have different service APIs and provided data, they have different schema of capabilities.
-The capability metadata defines service and data attributes, and their constraints and limitations to enable clients to make valid queries and get expected results.
+In ASIS, there are two groups of filter services ASVS and ASFS which are correspondence of WFS and WMS respectively.
+Since they have different service API and data provided, they have different schema of capabilities.
+In capability metadata they define service and data attributes their constraints and limitations to enable clients to make valid queries and get expected results.
 Capabilities metadata and Application Specific Language (ASL) are closely related to each other.
 One defines the domain-specific data and other defines the query and response constraints over the service and data provided.

-ASVS must visualize information and provides a way of navigating ASFS and their underlying database.
-ASVS must provide human readable information such as text and graphs (scalable vector graphic (SVG) or portable network graphic (PNG)) images.
-An ASFS is an annotation service providing heterogeneous data in common data model with an attribute-based query capability.
-ASFS serves data in ASL, which must be realized as a domain specific XML-encoded common data model containing content and representation tags.
-Heterogeneity in queries and data formats is handled through resource specific mediators.
+ASVS both visualizes information and provides a way of navigating ASFS and their underlying database.
+ASVS provide human readable information such as text, graphs (scalable vector graphic (SVG) or portable network graphic (PNG)) images.
+An ASFS is an annotation service providing heterogeneous data in common data model with attribute-based query capability.
+ASFS basically serves data in ASL (domain specific XML-encoded common data model) containing content and representation tags.
+Heterogeneity in queries and data formats is handled through resource-specific mediators.